Purna-Chandra-kumar/TEAM-75/README.md

 AgroMart aims to create a fair, efficient, and sustainable agricultural ecosystem, where farmers are empowered, consumers access fresh and affordable produce, and dependence on intermediaries is minimized.
 By leveraging technology, AgroMart strives to make the agricultural marketplace transparent, equitable, and profitable for all stakeholders.

+Sure!
+Here’s a slightly **expanded version** of your tech stack with a bit more context for each component:

+---

+## 🛠️ Tech Stack

+### Frontend

+* **React.js** – A popular JavaScript library for building interactive and reusable UI components.
+* **Vite** – A lightning-fast frontend build tool and development server that enhances React performance.
+* **Tailwind CSS** – A utility-first CSS framework that allows rapid and responsive UI styling with minimal custom CSS.

+### Backend

+* **Supabase** – Provides backend services like authentication, real-time database, and APIs without managing a server.
+* **Node.js** – JavaScript runtime for server-side code and building scalable backend logic.

+### Infrastructure / Database

+* **Supabase Hosting** – Cloud hosting solution for backend and database, fully integrated with Supabase services.
+* **PostgreSQL** – Reliable and powerful relational database for storing structured data.
+* **GitHub** – Version control platform to manage codebase, track changes, and collaborate effectively.